Skip to main content

 • Detection reads each chain’s native signatures (Ed25519, secp256k1, and so on): classical cryptography inherent to the chains, not something the gateway supplies or replaces.

-• The receipts it produces are post-quantum signed with Falcon-1024 through Substrate 2, and canonicalised with JCS (RFC 8785) so the signed bytes are identical on every implementation.
+• The receipts it produces are post-quantum signed with the operator’s own Falcon-1024 key through Substrate 2, and canonicalised with JCS (RFC 8785) so the evidence is canonical and content-addressed.
 A settled payment becomes evidence that survives the post-quantum migration.

 Who it’s for